jflater/Ederson-hpc/README.md

 >4_test/test_NC.fa
 TGCCGCATCGCCTCGATCGCCATGCAGCAGATGTCATTGCCGCGGCCAATGGTGAAGGTCAGGCCGTGGCCAGCAAGGCCCGGCTTGTCGGTGTCGAGGATGACATAAGCTGCCGAATAATCCGGATCCGGATTCATCGCATCCGAACCA
 ```
-This generated a file that was over 1 gb in size, I wan't really expecting a file this large, however, it may be possible.
+This generated a file that was over 1 gb in size, I wasn't really expecting a file this large, however, it may be possible.
 To test this, I made three files... one .fa file that contained the first 150bp kmer + 5bp of random.
-The sconed file is just a .fa with zzzzzzzzzzzzz filling it...the final is a .fa with the same first 150 bp as the first file.
+The second file is just a .fa with zzzzzzzzzzzzz filling it...the final is a .fa with the same first 150 bp as the first file.

 When we compare 155pb_test.fa to 155zbp_test.fa and 150bp_test.fa, we should get 5 kmers: